 Usually, yes.
 However, certain medications may be unsafe while in treatment.
-We have seen many individuals struggle to recover from alcohol or drug abuse, unaware that a medicine prescribed for them is triggering their addiction.
+We have seen many individuals struggle to recover from substance use disorder, unaware that a medicine prescribed for them is triggering their addiction.
 Each medicine is checked for its relapse potential as well as its safety to determine whether you should continue taking it.
 In certain cases, an alternative, safer treatment can usually be prescribed.

 Can I leave if I want?

 When you enter treatment at Fellowship Hall, you agree to follow the recommendations of the treatment team, which includes staying in treatment until our staff feels you are ready for discharge.
 However, a guest can leave against medical advice if he or she so chooses.

 Will I lose time from work?

 Our primary and extended treatment programs are inpatient, therefore you will be required to miss work once you enter treatment.
 We also refer guests to intensive out-patient treatment as the next level of care in their treatment process.
 This level of care typically has a smaller impact on your ability to work or none at all.
 We understand your concerns about lost income and missed work and want to help you address those concerns.
 We will work with you and your employer to limit the impact of treatment on your employment.
 In most cases, employment and professional relationships are preserved, and even enhanced, by treatment.